 Content marketing works because no matter what type of marketing you find yourself doing, the content is the most essential piece of the puzzle.
 And if you do SEO to the best of your ability, your content will be able to truly shine.

-Having recently attended a talk on SEO and content marketing by Jon Norris (who, incidentally, is my husband) on how the two are connected, and how they can’t be successful without both threads being taken care of has led me to spend some time pondering these connections.
+Having recently attended a talk on SEO and content marketing by Jon Norris (a good friend of mine) on how the two are connected, and how they can’t be successful without both threads being taken care of has led me to spend some time pondering these connections.
 How can we nurture both sides effectively?
 I particularly liked Jon’s summation that content strategy should include specific pillars, each receiving the same amount of effort and energy across the board.
 Those pillars are:

 - Ideation-brainstorming and deciding what your content will be.